tytydraco/yessleep/out/My_Dad_Tried_Warning_Me_About_the_Effects_of_the_Freezing_Weather_I_Wished_I_Listened.md

-Blayne was gone.
+The strange woman was gone.
 The front door was wide open and snow and cold blew into the foyer.
 “Damn it!”, I exclaimed, shivering.
 I looked outside and there was no trace of her.
 Oddly enough, not even foot prints.
 I stepped outside and called out to her with no response.
 I shut the door and deadbolted it.
 I paced for a few minutes trying to figure out what do.
 If I didn’t look for her, she could freeze to death.
 She was obviously disoriented and likely in danger.
 Frustrated at the prospect of having to go back outside, I put my boots and coat on.
 My car was covered in a thick layer of snow and ice.
 I could barely get the door open.
 It wouldn’t start.
 I cursed and sat my head on the steering wheel.
 I checked again for phone reception but still had none.

-I walked up and down the street, calling out for Blayne.
+I walked up and down the street, calling out for her.
 The walk was a cold  hell.
 The icy breeze burnt my eyes and throat.
 My hands and feet were going numb despite wearing gloves and winter boots.
 I decided to head home.
 There was no point in getting frostbite to find someone who didn’t want to be found.
-But I couldn’t let go of the sick feeling that I could be the only thing standing between Blayne and hypothermia.
+But I couldn’t let go of the sick feeling that I could be the only thing standing between her and hypothermia.
 As I trudged home darker thoughts clouded my mind.
 What if Blayne was kidnapped and the perpetrators were using her to lure in new victims to be robbed or worse...
 I tried to push this out of my mind.

 I put on my warmest thermals and pajamas once I got home.
 Arlo was still on edge so I petted him until he drifted off to sleep.
 My journey to sleep wasn’t as easy.
-Every time I started to drift off I immediately pictured Blayne, lost in the woods, shivering and crying.
+Every time I started to drift off I immediately pictured the woman, lost in the woods, shivering and crying.
 Finally I fell into a more restful, dreamless sleep.